 3. Setting a Music Filter

 The internet is filled with a variety of content and some of that may be highly inappropriate for children, especially content like explicit songs.
 To prevent students from playing such songs, access the settings on your Alexa account and select the ‘Music ’option, then click on ‘Block Explicit Songs.’

 An Amazon FreeTime subscription gives you access to a variety of parental tools such as activity controls, activity reports, disable applications etc. Amazon FreeTime is a great program for schools to invest in, as it ensures that the smart speaker usage is strictly monitored.

-If you are worried about students asking Alexa inappropriate questions, you can set explicit content restrictions by accessing parental controls or use an Amazon Educational Dot, which has the “ask your teacher” setting.
+If you are worried about students asking Alexa inappropriate questions, you can set explicit content restrictions.
 This is a great feature for higher grade levels, as students at this age tend to be curious about widespread topics and this feature allows you to monitor questions and maintain classroom decorum.

 7 Best Alexa Skills for the Classroom